Krzysztof-Cieslak/Krzysztof-Cieslak.github.io/_posts/2016-11-22-Using-Paket-with-Azure-Functions.md

 # Summary

 In this post, I've presented how to use Paket together with Azure Functions to create nice workflow for developing applications using this modern platform.
+The sample code can be found on GitHub - https://github.com/Krzysztof-Cieslak/AzureFunctionsSamples